The World Health Organization says there should be a ban on the use of e-cigarettes indoors and that sales to children should stop.

 3. The mixture becomes vapour and is inhaled.
 Many e-cigarettes have an LED light as a cosmetic feature to simulate traditional cigarette glow.

-Different brands of e-cigarettes contain different chemical concentrations.'Health threats'
+Different brands of e-cigarettes contain different chemical concentrations.

 The WHO warns exhaled e-cigarette vapour could increase the background air levels of some toxicants and nicotine.